laurencelundblade/QCBOR/README.md

     | decode only   |     2900 |   12900 |
     | combined      |     3900 |   15000 |

- The code sizes varies primarily based on which QCBOR functions are called.
-QCBOR's internal dependencies are such that for the most part only code needed to support was is called is linked.

- The amount of QCBOR code linked in for decoding varies widely depending on which decoding functions are called.
-Spiffy decode adds a lot more decoding functionality.
-The amount of code linked will more or less scale with the functionality used.
+ From the table above, one can see that the amount of code pulled in from the QCBOR library varies a lot, ranging from 1KB to 15KB.
+The main factor is in this is the number of QCBOR functions called and which ones they are.
+QCBOR is constructed with less internal interdependency so only code necessary for the called functions is brought in.

+ Encoding is simpler and smaller.
+An encode-only implementation may bring in only 1KB of code.

+ Encoding of floating-point brings in a little more code as does encoding of tagged types and encoding of bstr wrapping.

+ Basic decoding using QCBORDecode_GetNext() brings in 3KB.

+ Use of the supplied MemPool by calling _QCBORDecode_SetMemPool() to setup to decode indefinite length strings adds 0.5KB.

+ Basic use of spiffy decode to brings in about 3KB.
+Using more spiffy decode functions, such as those for tagged types bstr wrapping brings in more code.

- The number conversion functions like QCBORDecode_GetInt64ConvertAll() bring in the most object code.
-This can convert floats, big numbers, decimal fractions and the like to an integer.
-QCBORDecode_GetInt64() will bring in much less.
+ Finally, use of all of the integer conversion functions will bring in about 5KB, though you can use the simpler ones like QCBORDecode_GetInt64() without bringing in very much code.

- Using any of the functions that search maps by a label will bring in about 1KB of code.
-This is usually wothwhile though because it handles does a complex job which includes duplicate label detection, item type checking and decoding both definite and indefinite length maps.
-This code is also shared for each map that is searched.

- If QCBOR is set up as a shared library across apps on the system there may be a substantial overall code size reduction from using spiffy decode because the individual apps will be smaller.
-For example, t_cose shrank by 800 bytes by using spiffy map decoding.

  In addition to using fewer QCBOR functions, the following are some ways to make the code smaller.

  The gcc compiler output is usually smaller than llvm because stack guards are off by default (be sure you actually have gcc and not llvm installed to be invoked by the gcc command).
 You can also turn off stack gaurds with llvm.
-It is safe to turn off stack guards with this code because Usefulbuf provides similar defenses and this code was carefully written to be defensive.
+It is safe to turn off stack gaurds with this code because Usefulbuf provides similar defenses and this code was carefully written to be defensive.

  Disable features with defines like QCBOR_CONFIG_DISABLE_EXP_AND_MANTISSA (saves about 400 bytes) and QCBOR_DISABLE_PREFERRED_FLOAT (saves about 900 bytes).
-This is the primary means of reducing code on the decode side.
-More of these defines are planned than are currently implemented, but they are a little complex to implement because all the combination configurations must be tested.
+More of these defines are planned than are currently implemented (they are a little complex to implement because all the combination configurations must be tested).

+ If QCBOR is installed as a shared library, then of course only one copy of the code is in memory no matter how many applications use it.

+ ### Size of spiffy decode

+ When creating a decode implementation, there is a choice of whether or not to use spiffy decode features or to just use QCBORDecode_GetNext().

+ The implementation using spiffy decode will be simpler resulting in the calling code being smaller, but the amount of code brought in from the QCBOR library will be larger.
+Basic use of spiffy decode brings in about 2KB of object code.
+If object code size is not a concern, then it is probably better to use spiffy decode because it is less work, there is less complexity and less testing to worry about.

+ If code size is a concern, then use of QCBORDecode_GetNext() will probably result in smaller overall code size for simpler CBOR protocols.
+However, if the CBOR protocol is complex then use of spiffy decode may reduce overall code size.
+An example of a complex protocol is one that involves decoding a lot of maps or maps that have many data items in them.
+The overall code may be smaller because the general purpose spiffy decode map processor is the one used for all the maps.

 ## Other Software Using QCBOR

 * [t_cose](https://github.com/laurencelundblade/t_cose) implements enough of